keenwilson/RPS-Multiplayer/README.md

 ---
 ## User Story
 ![Show choices to Player 1](./assets/screenshots/screenshot-showplayer1choices.png)
 * Only two users can play at the same time.
+* Once both users are connected to `firebase`, one of the user can _click a start button_ to start their first game.
-Both players pick either rock, paper or scissors.
+* Both players pick either rock, paper or scissors.
 Player 1 will make a decision first.

 ![Show choices to Player 2](./assets/screenshots/screenshot-showplayer2choices.png)
 *  After Player 1 has selected, `firebase` will store Player 1's choice on the database.
 Then, Player 2 could make a decision.

 ![Annouce a winner](./assets/screenshots/screenshot-annoucewinner.png)
 * After the players make their selection, the game will tell them whether a tie occurred or if one player defeated the other.
-* The game will track each player's wins and losses, and automatically start a next round in a few seconds.
+* The game will reveal each player's selected choice, track each player's wins and losses, and automatically start a next round in a few seconds.

 ---
 ##  Technical Approach